hndoss/hndoss.github.io/_posts/2019-11-24-ansible-and-terraform-automated-deployments.md

   description = "GCP client id."
 }
 ```
-You will notice that the next resources' names depends on the variable `name_prefix`.
+You will notice that the next resources' names depend on the variable `name_prefix`.
 Check the name of the google_compute_address resource: `${var.name_prefix}-static-ip`.
-Let's say the value of `environment` is `development`, and the value of `application` is `dummy`. name_prefix would be `dummy-development`, therefor, the name of the google_compute_address resource is: `dummy-development-static-ip`.
+Let's say the value of `environment` is `development`, and the value of `application` is `dummy`. name_prefix would then be `dummy-development`.
+Therefore, the name of the google_compute_address resource would be: `dummy-development-static-ip`.

 ---
-## Provider
+## A Provider

 A [provider](https://www.terraform.io/docs/providers/index.html) is responsible for understanding API interactions and exposing resources.
 I'm using [Google provider](https://www.terraform.io/docs/providers/google/provider_reference.html) and since we are adding this to the pipeline and sharing it in a git repository, I'm interpolating variables to avoid sensitive data exposure.
-All the variables should be declared in the variables section, therefor keep in mind that all the `var.something` needs to be defined in `vars.tf`.
-The google provider helps to manage a [GCP service account](https://cloud.google.com/compute/docs/access/service-accounts).
+All the variables should be declared in the variables section, therefore, keep in mind that all the `var.something`s needs to be defined in `vars.tf`.
+Google Provider helps manage the [GCP service account](https://cloud.google.com/compute/docs/access/service-accounts).

 ```
 # provider.tf